gloriabenoit/DNAnexus-GWAS/docs/regenie.md

 ## Running a GWAS

-On DNAnexus, regenie is available either as part of the [Swiss Army Knife app](https://ukbiobank.dnanexus.com/app/swiss-army-knife) (`swiss-army-knife`) or as its [own app](https://ukbiobank.dnanexus.com/app/regenie) called `regenie`.
+On DNAnexus, Regenie is available either as part of the [Swiss Army Knife app](https://ukbiobank.dnanexus.com/app/swiss-army-knife) (`swiss-army-knife`) or as its [own app](https://ukbiobank.dnanexus.com/app/regenie) called `regenie`.
 We will use the former.

 We choose to use the same instance for all GWASs, to simplify the code, but this can be changed to your liking.
 Same for the priority and the cost limit.
 There is one exception: Step 1 for which we recommend using a high priority.